High visitor numbers, low innovation? More show than substance? Critics question the real added value (symbolic image) – Image: Xpert.Digital

 🌟 What is the correct name of the trade fair: Intersolar Messe, The smarter E Europe, ees Europe, Power2Drive Europe or EM-Power Europe?

-📣 The trade fair, originally known as Intersolar, has evolved over the years and is now known by a broader concept.
-Today, 'The smarter E Europe' forms the comprehensive umbrella for various specialized trade fairs, all related to sustainable energy.
+📣 The trade fair, originally known as Intersolar, has evolved over the years and is now known under a broader concept.
+Today, 'The smarter E Europe' provides a comprehensive umbrella for various specialized trade fairs, all related to sustainable energy.
 These specialized trade fairs within 'The smarter E Europe' are:

 ⚡ Intersolar Europe